By Craig Neil

 There are loads of different routes for taking the train, each of which offers wildly different views out the window, but I personally recommend the Borders Railway, the Kyle Line, and the West Highland Line.

-If pushed, I’d say the West Highland Line is the nicest of the bunch as it cuts through very pretty countryside between Glasgow and Fort William before continuing to its final destination at Mallaig, and you can swap trains at Fort William to the wonderful ‘Harry Potter’ Jacobite steam train which is famous for its scenes in the movies where it puffs its way across the Glenfinnan viaduct.
+If pushed, I’d say the West Highland Line is the nicest of the bunch as it cuts through some very scenic countryside between Glasgow and Fort William before continuing to its final destination at Mallaig.

 Train prices are considerably more expensive than other transport options but you can save money by booking single tickets in advance through The Trainline website or getting a Scotrail Spirit of Scotland pass which gives you unlimited travel for four or eight days.